open5e/open5e/source/Spellcasting/spells_a-z/s/speak-with-plants.rst

 difficult terrain that lasts for the duration, causing vines and branches to hinder pursuers, for example.

-Plants might be able to perform other tasks on your behalf, at the GM’s discretion.
-The spell doesn’t enable plants to uproot themselves and move about, but they can freely move branches, tendrils, and stalks.
+Plants might be able to perform other tasks on your behalf, at the GM's discretion.
+The spell doesn't enable plants to uproot themselves and move about, but they can freely move branches, tendrils, and stalks.

 If a plant creature is in the area, you can communicate with it as if